LOST BOYS PRAYER CAMPAIGN – WEEK 5

 By Mathew Wright

 Read: Psalm 16:11, 17:15, 23, 34:4-10

-It’s been a crazy few weeks in Australia as together we fight the spread of COVID-19.
-But there is a much more insidious plague that crept into our society long ago and more than ever is afflicting young men and destroying lives.
+Recently Australians have worked together to fight the spread of the COVID-19 virus, but there is a much more insidious plague that crept into our society long ago and more than ever is afflicting young men and destroying lives.

 As it now stands pornography is a global industry with an estimated annual income of $100 billion a year.
 The single largest group of pornography consumers is believed to be 12 to 17 year old boys, with the median age of first exposure 13 years old (Burnet Institute).
 However, it is ignorant to assume this is just a men's issue.
 Pornography is a wider issue, affecting humanity and culture as a whole.
 And it's highly addictive.